zlrkw11/typescript/README.md

-# zlrkw11's authentication and authorization with NEXT.JS

-2 important concepts
-## Authentication
-check if user is the one they claimed to be

-## Authorisation
-give different users different powers
+# made by zlrkw11
+### NEXT JS
+includes authentication and authorization that relate to the online multi-user web-app structure, handling both frontend components and backend logic.

+### Typescript
+learning from the docs for basic syntax.